How to Create Abstract Ink Wash Landscapes — Easy Step-by-Step Guide

 5. 5

-Dip your larger brush into the lightest grey wash and apply broad strokes to the top of your paper, simulating the sky.
+Dip your larger brush into the lightest grey wash and apply broad, sweeping strokes to the top section of your paper, simulating the expansive sky.
+Allow the ink to flow freely, letting the paper's texture influence the spread.

 6. 6

-Using the same brush and a slightly darker wash, add some texture or movement to the 'sky' area.
+Using the same larger brush and a slightly darker grey wash, add some texture or movement to the 'sky' area.
+You can create wispy cloud-like forms or subtle variations in tone by varying your brush pressure and direction.

 7. 7

 Switch to your smaller brush and a medium grey wash.
-Apply this to the middle section of your paper, creating abstract shapes for mountains or hills.
+Apply this to the middle section of your paper, creating abstract shapes that suggest mountains, hills, or rolling terrain.
+Don't aim for realism; focus on evocative forms and silhouettes.

 8. 8